Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       the descriptors should be used.

-   6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISO-BMFF, for example, using per sample flags in track run box if needed.
+   6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISOBMFF, for example, using per sample flags in track run box if needed.
 In case dual encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.